zertico/api-client/README.md

 ```

 This code will create a setter and a getter for houses and cars and initialize the respective class.

+Since version 2.0.0, it is possible to make api calls from the object.
+The syntax is pretty much the same.
+It will make the call and update the fields with the response.
+Look at the examples folder to see more code examples

 ## TODO
    * Add support for parallel requests